-Course hours are the number of lecture hours in class each week (including lecture, seminar, and discussion hours) and/or the number of laboratory hours in class each week (including laboratory, shop, supervised practice, and cooperative work experiences).
+Course hours are the number of lecture hours in class each week (including lecture, seminar, and discussion hours) and/or the number of laboratory hours in class each week (including laboratory, shop, supervised practice, and co-op work experiences).
 Lecture and laboratory hours in class each week are also called 'contact' hours because it is time spent under the direct supervision of a faculty member.

-In addition to the lecture and laboratory hours in class each week as listed in the course description in the college catalog, each student also must spend some time on out-of-class assignments under his or her own direction.
+In addition to the hours in class each week as listed in the course description in the college catalog, each student also must spend some time on out-of-class assignments college catalog, each student also must spend some time on out-of-class assignments under his or her own direction.
 Each credit per course requires an average of three hours of in-class work and three hours of out-of-class work each week for 16 weeks.

 NOTE: A template for computing class contact time may be found in Appendix D.